MikeMyers59/MikeMyers59/OS Script/data-wrangling.md

-So, looking back at `/.*Disconnected from /`, we see that it matches any text that starts with any number of characters, followed by the literal string "Disconnected from ".
+So, looking back at `/.*Disconnected from /`, we see that it matches any text that starts with any number of characters, followed by the literal string "Disconnected from &rdquo;.
 Which is what we wanted.
+But
+{% comment %}
+note: the spelling of "trixy" below is intentional; see https://github.com/missing-semester/missing-semester/pull/84
+{% endcomment %}
-But beware, regular expressions are trixy.
+beware, regular expressions are trixy.
 What if someone tried to log in with the username "Disconnected from"?
 We'd have: